 "This settlement will bring millions in taxpayer dollars that were wasted on the U.S. Route 460 project back to taxpayers and prevent the Commonwealth from having to pay millions more," McAuliffe said in a statement.
 "While this is a positive development, the fact remains that Virginians have already spent hundreds of millions of dollars on a project that will never be built because state officials negotiated a contract that left the commonwealth holding the bag when the environmental risks were too great to move forward."

-Virginia Secretary of Transportation Aubrey Layne told the Commonwealth Transportation Board that the contract's termination doesn't mean that there won't be a new U.S. 460, but the project would have to compete with other projects for funding again.
-In January, VDOT and the corps identified a preferred alternative route that upgrades much of the existing U.S. 460 that could make it through the permitting process.
+A spokesman for the governor said that part of the $42 million spent by VDOT could be used on an alternate version of a new U.S. Route 460.
+In January, VDOT and the Army Corps of Engineers identified a preferred alternative route that upgrades much of the existing U.S. 460 that could make it through the permitting process.

 In response to the 460 boondoggle, lawmakers passed a measure that aims to tighten controls on how Virginia finances public-private transportation projects.
 The failed 460 project has also made the McAuliffe administration skeptical about using a public-private partnership to put express toll roads on Interstate 66 outside the Capital Beltway, a position that has upset several Republican lawmakers.